DhavalKapil/elasticsearch-lua/README.md

 ### Type mapping deprecation

 Elasticsearch is in the process of deprecating and removing type mappings.
-To that end, if the type parameter is supplied, it will be replaced with the value "_doc", which ensures forwards compatibility at the expense of backward compatibility with ES 5.x or below.
+To that end, if the type parameter is supplied, it will be removed.

 ### Index a document